schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step13.rst.txt

         else:
             # something

-    repeat 42:  #we can replace this with a while after we understand not in the next step! run_jump_or_finish()
+    repeat 42:  #we can replace this with a while after the next step... run_jump_or_finish()

 Note the structure of the ``if/elif/else`` statements; as is mentioned above,